Having investment rules is critical as it is what keeps you from following the flock and making questionable investing decisions.

 I find 10 stocks to be too little as it puts more risk on your portfolio into an equal amount of stocks.

 With 20, you have more room for focus on your winners and work on your upcoming recruits.
 You don’t need an equal weight distributed across your holdings either.

 If you have too many, you end up building an index; the You Index.
-If you hold all the banks and all the telecoms, it doesn’t take long you have a lot more stocks.
-Question is, do you need them all or should you consolidate?
+If you hold all the banks and all the telecoms, it doesn’t take long and you have a lot more stocks.
+The question is, do you need them all or should you consolidate?

-See the graph below on the number of stocks many DIY investors have in their portfolio.
-Interestingly, the pattern is similar between retirees and those actively building their portfolio.
+See the graph below on the number of stocks many DIY investors have in their portfolios.
+Interestingly, the pattern is similar between retirees and those actively building their portfolios.

 Homework: Identify the number of stocks you have.
 How many do you think you should have and why do you have them?
 Can you consolidate them?